TetianaDies/07-abstract-draft/thesis-abstract-draft.md

 ## Book Design and Promotion

-The bachelor's thesis takes the form of a real contract from a well-known Czech writer Petr Stančík who writes books for children and adults.
-Provided by a text from the author, it tells the story of a young girl who has experienced cyberbullying at the internet.
-The aim of this work is to create illustrations for a detective story and increase interest in books by young readers.

 This bachelor’s thesis investigates the aesthetics and process of book design and the promotion of readership to a younger audience and culture through a detective story about a young girl who experiences cyberbullying, written by the well-known Czech children and adult book author Petr Stančík.